quantsingularity/QuantumBallot/documentation/architecture/README.md

 # Architecture Documentation

-This document provides a comprehensive overview of the Chainocracy system architecture, including component interactions, data flow, and technical design decisions.
+This document provides a comprehensive overview of the QuantumBallot system architecture, including component interactions, data flow, and technical design decisions.

 ## System Overview

-Chainocracy is a blockchain-based voting system designed with a microservices architecture that consists of three main components:
+QuantumBallot is a blockchain-based voting system designed with a microservices architecture that consists of three main components:

 1. **Backend API**: Node.js/Express.js server that manages the blockchain, authentication, and business logic
 2. **Web Frontend**: React application for election committee members